-- Provide the staff member with contacts for external support and counselling and discuss referral to Occupational Health. - Ensure the staff member has a sufficient support mechanism in place from their line manager, and another colleague should they require it. - Encourage the staff member to seek help from their GP. - Identify a time out space where the staff member may go if they need to take a break. - For teaching staff, ensure the staff member has support from other staff who can lead the class should the staff member need to take a break. - Discuss relaxation techniques, such as breathing exercises, and encourage the staff member to practise these when taking a break.
+- Provide the staff member with contacts for external support and counselling. - Ensure the staff member has a sufficient support mechanism in place from their line manager, and another colleague should they require it.

+- Encourage the staff member to seek help from their GP. - Identify a time out space where the staff member may go if they need to take a break. - For teaching staff, ensure the staff member has support from other staff who can lead the class should the staff member need to take a break. - Discuss relaxation techniques, such as breathing exercises, and encourage the staff member to practise these when taking a break.